 Chargeback rates in your industry.
 Some businesses sell products or services that are more prone to chargebacks.
 This is especially true when a buyer may have a different expectation of the product or service than what is delivered, which is more common for home contracting and repair services, professional services and travel and tourism services, as well as for custom-made products, such as furniture.

 Chargeback rate for your account.
-If a significant number of your customers are disputing their purchases and/or if you have insufficient funds to support those disputes, we may place a reserve until your rate of disputed payments goes down.
+If a significant number of your customers are disputing their purchases and/or if you have insufficient funds to support those chargebacks, we may place a reserve on your account until your rate of disputed payments goes down.

 Sporadic processing activity.
-Variations or inconsistency in transaction sizes or methods, or how many payments you’re taking within a given period, creates uncertainty around future cash flow, thus resulting in a reserve being placed on your account until a more consistent pattern is reestablished.
+Variations or inconsistency in transaction sizes or methods, or how many payments you’re taking within a given period, creates uncertainty around future cash flow, resulting in a reserve being placed on your account until a more consistent pattern is re-established.

 New to Square.
 If you don’t have a processing history with us, among additional risk factors, we may place a reserve on your account until we know more about how you process payments.

-You will receive notification by email and in your Square Dashboard before the reserve goes into effect.
-Also, a Reserve Report will appear in the Balance section of your Square Dashboard.
-The terms of your reserve will be specified in the notification and in your Reserve Report.
+You will receive notification by email and in your online Square Dashboard before the reserve goes into effect.
+Also, the Reserve Dashboard, available in the Balance section of your online Square Dashboard, will display your current, future and past reserve terms.